 Upon failure at initial start up, the turbocharger is often blamed.

-However, initial failure is more likely due to foreign matter entering compressor at start up due to particles left loose from removing the old turbocharger and air filters or pipes.
-Or the unit was not correctly pre-primed at install in which case bearing may fail.
+However, initial failure is more likely due to incorrect installation procedures.
+Such as foreign matter entering compressor at start up.
+Particles left loose from removing the old turbocharger and from air filters or pipes get sucked in at start up.

-Others less minor issues related to turbocharger installation include gasket leaks creating incorrect pressures for the turbo to work correctly, especially in producing the correct boost.
+Other minor issues related to turbocharger installation, include gasket leaks.
+These leaks create incorrect pressure for the turbo to work correctly, especially for producing the correct boost.

 Above are the most common faults that may occur soon after installation.

 Compressor / Turbine Housing Rotation / Alignment

-Where an external rodded vacuum actuator is present (on many non-variable vane turbos), moving the housings as above may result in a change in angle of actuator rod.
-Usually there is provision on housing mounts to allow for moving actuator to a position where the rod maintains a position as close to perpendicular to the actuator diaphram housing as possible.
+Moving the housings as above, may result in a change in angle of actuator rod.
+This will only be the case where an external rod vacuum (pneumatic) actuator is present (on many non-variable vane turbos).
+Usually there is a provision on housing mounts to allow for moving the actuator.
+Position it where the rod maintains an angle as close to perpendicular to the actuator diaphragm housing as possible.

 This ensures a balance between efficiency, effective boost and useful life of turbo.